Wednesday, August 28, 2024

 I’ve ever been or was

-dogged into being couldn't
+dogged into being never

-learn release from their rings—
+learned release from their rings—

 nose or otherwise—